Flouis0/Flouis0/README.md

 - 👋 Hi, I’m @Flouis0
 - 👀 I’m interested in ...
 Fashion and tech
-- 🌱 I’m currently learning ...Sofware developer
+- 🌱 I’m currently learning ...Sofware developement
-- 💞️ I’m looking to collaborate on ...Advance software developer
+- 💞️ I’m looking to collaborate on ... creating app to solve an app that's unique
-- 📫 How to reach me ...By demonstrating step by step the procedure
+- 📫 How to reach me ...By emailing @fordlouis988@gmail.com
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...I speack three languages